maccmu/macposts/README.md

   The Git repository is hosted on an internal server currently.
 However, we also have a GitHub mirror for the repository, for which the main branch is regularly updated (other branches may not be available).
-The GitHub repository is also used to generate compiled Python packages.

   This is because currently we still consider this project in the pre-alpha stage and want to craft it a bit more before we can comfortably make it really